keycloak/keycloak/CONTRIBUTING.md

 Firstly, if you want to contribute a larger change to Keycloak we ask that you open a discussion first.
 For minor changes you can skip this part and go straight ahead to sending a contribution.
 Bear in mind that if you open a discussion first you can identify if the change will be accepted, as well as getting early feedback.

+Each PR, no matter how small, should have a GitHub issue associated with it.
+Issues are important for administrative purposes such as generating a changelog and handling backports.

 Here's a quick checklist for a good PR, more details below:

 1. A discussion around the change (https://github.com/keycloak/keycloak/discussions/categories/ideas)